Unlawful deaths in combating crime: the example of the "war" on drugs

 The Special Rapporteur undertakes two country visits per year and reports to the United Nations Human Rights Council on their findings and recommendations.
 In their country visits, the Special Rapporteur examines the situation of extrajudicial, summary or arbitrary executions and formulates recommendations to the Government and other actors on upholding the right to life.
 The visits of the Special Rapporteur, as those of all United Nations Human Rights Special Procedures, are governed by the Terms of Reference for Fact-Finding Missions by Special Rapporteurs, which governments are requested to fully accept for any visit to take place.

 The mandate of the Special Rapporteur operates under the United Nations Human Rights Council, together with the other UN Special Procedures Mechanisms.
 Special Procedures' experts are appointed by the Human Rights Council and serve in their personal capacities for a term of three years which can be extended to a maximum of six years.
 They work on a voluntary basis and are independent from any government or organization.

-The mandate of the Special Rapporteur on summary or arbitrary executions was established by resolution 1982/35 of the Economic and Social Council and recently renewed by resolution 26/12 .
+The mandate of the Special Rapporteur on summary or arbitrary executions was established by resolution 1982/35 of the Economic and Social Council and periodically renewed every three years.

 3) Conduct of fact-finding visits

 The general purpose of the visits of the Special Rapporteur on extrajudicial, summary or arbitrary executions is to examine the level of protection of the right to life in law and in practice in the concerned country.
 The Special Rapporteur's inquiries into cases of unlawful killings or summary executions are of a fact-finding nature only (monitoring and reporting).
 They are not of a criminal, judicial or quasi-judicial nature.